 Rajendravarman II c.
 944 to 968

-Even King Rajendravarman’s title itself is still a matter of debate, with historians opting for either Rajendravarman I or Rajendravarman II depending on their acceptance, or otherwise, of a Rajendravarman the 1st from Sambapura, purported to have been ruling in the Angkor area during the latter half of the 8th c.
-Since this does seem more likely than not we’ll tentatively go with the title of ‘the 2nd’.
+Even King Rajendravarman’s title itself is still a matter of debate, with historians opting for either Rajendravarman I or Rajendravarman II depending on their acceptance, or otherwise, of a certain Rajendravarman the 1st from Sambapura, purported to have been ruling in the Angkor area during the latter half of the 8th century.
+Since this does seem more likely than not we’ll tentatively go with the title ‘the 2nd’.

-Inscriptions attest to Rajendravarman’s energy in setting about the restoration of the capital, partially ruined and abandoned after the civil war of J IV’s reign, and his establishment of numerous new shrines and religious domains, (several of which were Buddhist).
+Inscriptions attest to Rajendravarman’s energy in setting about the restoration of the capital, partially ruined and abandoned after the civil war of Jayavarman IV’s reign, and his establishment of numerous new shrines and religious domains, (several of which were Buddhist).

 Certainly a vigorous leader, he also found time to underline his military credentials with the conquest of Champa around 946 and succeeded in reigning in any Khmer Provinces that may have got aspirations of independence during the previous era of civil conflict.
 Indeed even ‘reigning in’ his own home town by definitively assimilating Bhavapura into the Angkor Empire and as such reconciling the old Chenla dynasty of Sambor Prei Kok with the Jayavarman II, Indravarman, Yasovarman faction at Rolous (Hariharalaya) that had split from Bhavapura during the rule of Jayavarman I. No mean feat even if it meant becoming the last king of that previously autonomous kingdom.
 (Somewhat reminiscent of England’s James 1st!)